nsacyber/Windows-Secure-Host-Baseline/Compliance/README.md

 1. On the **Compliance** tab, select **Windows** and then select **Upload a custom Windows audit file**
 1. Run the scan and review the results

 A paid version of Nessus Professional or Nessus Manager must be used in order to use .audit files with Nessus.
-Alternatively, you can use the provided PowerShell script to scan a single system.
+The .audit files have been tested and work on Nessus Professional version 6.7.
+They may work on older versions as well but have not been tested.
+Alternatively, you can use the provided PowerShell script to locally scan a single system.

 ### Standalone Scan with PowerShell